unicode-org/cldr/docs/ldml/tr35-keyboards.md

 ### 5.7 <a name="Element_settings" href="#Element_settings">Element: settings</a>

 An element used to keep track of layout specific settings.
 This element may or may not show up on a layout.
 These settings reflect the normal practice on the platform.
 However, an implementation using the data may customize the behavior.
-For example, for transformFailures the implementation could ignore the setting, or modify the text buffer in some other way (such as by emitting backspaces).
+For example, for `transformFailure` the implementation could ignore the setting, or modify the text buffer in some other way (such as by emitting backspaces).

 **Syntax**